 Face-Heel Turn: Black Mage has attempted to team up with antagonists five times throughout the story, though as he points out, "that'd imply there existed a time I wasn't on team Evil."

 Fate Worse Than Death: Sarda's pretty much decided that killing the Light Warriors over and over again isn't as fun after dozens of times.
 So he's pretty much decided to just let them do whatever they want and only make life miserable for them when he's bored.
 This is subverted, however, because the Light Warriors actually prefer it to certain death.

 Black Mage, on those occasions he's not consumed with omnicidal rage.
 He's been known to discuss super hero deathmatches with Red Mage (in which it can be noted that Black Mage always picks the villain to win while Red Mage always chooses the hero of the matchup). invoked

 Flanderization: Black Mage used to be at least selective about what he stabbed and/or nuked.
-Now he just kills everything at all times.
-Also, Fighter has gotten considerably dumber over the years, where he was once just kind and easy to trick in the early comics.
+Gradually he got to the point at which he just kills everything at all times.
+Also, Fighter got considerably dumber over the years, where he was once just kind and easy to trick in the early comics.
 However, given the number of times he's been stabbed in the head, this might technically count as Character Development.

 Also, Red Mage's cross dressing and "animal husbandry" have become the butt of jokes centered around him.

 Flat "What.": Black Mage and Sarda use this more often than the rest of the cast.
 And once more by Lich, after Black Mage's Not Now, Kiddo moment.

 Forbidden Chekhov's Gun: Red Mage's Ice-9 spell takes away all the heat in the universe.
 It's cast inside a Bag of Holding that he's just stuffed Kary into (along with all the riches that Thief stole), theoretically putting her on ice until the Light Warriors have sufficently leveled up.
 However...